 Air freight by far the fastest.
 Express air freight is a little more expensive.
 Freight rates can vary widely between freight forwarders and prices change regularly, so make sure you shop around.

-Some freight forwarders have recently begun offering a premium service, often called expedited freight, which is a little more expensive than normal ocean freight.
+Some freight forwarders offer a premium service, often called expedited freight, which is a little more expensive than normal ocean freight.
 Like air freight, ocean freight rates vary widely between forwarders, and over time, so again – shop around.

 You can even start shopping around right now with our handy freight rate calculator.
 It will give you instant shipping estimates for both air and sea.